2024 Bauhausgalan

-The 2024 BAUHAUS-galan was the 58th edition of the annual outdoor track and field meeting in Stockholm, Sweden.
+The 2024 Bauhausgalan was the 58th edition of the annual outdoor track and field meeting in Stockholm, Sweden.
 Held on 2 June at Stockholm Olympic Stadium, it was the seventh leg of the 2024 Diamond League - the highest level international track and field circuit.

 Results

 Athletes competing in the Diamond League disciplines earned extra compensation and points which went towards qualifying for the 2024 Diamond League finals.
 First place earned 8 points, with each step down in place earning one less point than the previous, until no points are awarded in 9th place or lower.
 In the case of a tie, each tying athlete earns the full amount of points for the place.